YiweiHou/LargePNet-for-fluorescence-image-restoration/README.md

    We have provided .ipynb files of model training on different restoration tasks.

-   Users can follow the cell in .ipynb files to run the training code, and only need to change the Data_dir and save_dir according specific needs.
+   Users can follow the cell in .ipynb files to run the training code, and only need to change the Data_dir and save_dir according to specific needs.

    As an example of training on BioSR single-image super-resolution dataset: